QwertyL0L/QwertyL0L/README.md

 • [Selfcord.py](https://github.com/Shell1010/Selfcord) - A discord "bot" library (all i did was fix a typo in the readme but ima still put it here 💀)

-• [Goofy Ahh Bot](https://github.com/QwertyL0L/Goofy-ahh-Bot) - A discord bot i made for fun (not realeased yet)
+• [Goofy Ahh Bot](https://github.com/QwertyL0L/Goofy-ahh-Bot) - A discord bot i made for fun (not released yet)

 # What Inspired me to Code: